Skip to main content

 Keyboard

 Many users with motor disabilities rely on the keyboard as well as many blind users.
-For many enterprise applications efficiency may the reason to use the keyboard.
+For many enterprise applications efficiency may be the reason to use the keyboard.
 As an Ionic application can target the web its important to test for keyboard accessibility.

 The first step in testing keyboard accessibility is to pressing the Tab key to see what interactive elements you can and cannot reach.